-Electromechanical Technology - Fluid Power Specialty Associate of Applied Science
+Associate of Applied Science in Electromechanical Technology Fluid Power Specialty

 The Associate in Applied Science Degree - Fluid Power Specialty is designed for the entry-level, intermediate level, and advanced level fluid power technician or sales associate.
 The AAS - Fluid Power Specialty Degree introduces students to basic, intermediate and advanced fluid power principles and concepts.
 Students will develop logical fluid power diagnostic procedures, and develop the ability to understand advanced fluid power systems design concepts and diagnostics.
 The Fluid Power Specialty degree prepares students for various employment opportunities in repair and maintenance, research and development, and sales/marketing positions in various industries.
 Students are required to take the Texas Success Initiative (TSI) assessment to demonstrate college readiness, if they are not exempt.